angular-schule/angular-cli-ghpages/README.md

    ng add angular-cli-ghpages
    ```

-4. Deploy your project to Github pages with all default settings.
+4. Deploy your project to GitHub pages with all default settings.
-   Your project will be automatically build in production mode.
+   Your project will be automatically built in production mode.

    ```sh
    ng deploy